The Assassination of Richard Nixon: Plot

-A broken Sam begins obsessing more and more about Nixon.
-One night, after watching a news story about a helicopter pilot who did a fly-by around the White House and got arrested, he begins putting together a plan to hijack a passenger airliner and crash it into the White House.
-In the two weeks leading to his action, he records a message detailing his intentions and state of mind and addressed to Leonard Bernstein, whom he greatly admires.
+Sam, broken, obsesses about Nixon.
+Seeing a news story about a helicopter pilot arrested for flying around the White House, he formulates a plan to hijack a passenger airliner and crash it into the White House.
+He records a message detailing his intentions and state of mind, addressing it to Leonard Bernstein, whom he greatly admires.

-Sam liquidates his bank account, steals Bonny's gun, and heads to a restaurant where Jack is dining.
-He aims the gun at Jack under the table, but cannot pull the trigger and flees.
-He goes to his and Marie's old house and sleeps in the empty home, then shoots and kills the family dog.
-The next morning, he drives to the Baltimore–Washington International Airport with the gun concealed against his leg and a suitcase full of gasoline.
-After mailing his confession to Bernstein, he plans to wait in line to board a flight, but seeing the security procedures are more thorough than expected, he panics and rushes on board, shooting a cop as he goes.
+Sam liquidates his bank account, steals Bonny's gun, and confronts Jack at a restaurant.
+Unable to pull the trigger, he flees to the house he once shared with Marie, sleeping in the now empty home, then killing the family dog.
+He drives to the Baltimore–Washington International Airport with a concealed gun and suitcase full of gasoline, mails his confession to Bernstein, and approached the plane.
+When he discovers the security procedures are more thorough than expected, he panics and rushes on board, shooting a policeman.

-Once on board he haphazardly shoots one pilot in the head and the other in the shoulder, then finds a passenger to act as co-pilot.
-However, he is shot through a window by an intervening policeman, but commits suicide before he could be killed or arrested.
-The day's events are shown on TV, though neither Bonny nor Marie appear to react to the mention of Sam's name.
+Once on board, he shoots the pilots and coerces a passenger to act as co-pilot.
+He's shot through a window by an intervening policeman, and commits suicide before he can be arrested.
+When the day's events are shown on TV, neither Bonny nor Marie react to the mention of Sam's name.